Home Contents Index Member Center Download Collect! Users Help

 Do you use multiple databases?
 Each database that you use must be upgraded at the same time.
 The preparations must be performed for each database that you intend to upgrade.

 Do you need help with upgrading?
 Finally, you must be very familiar with your system.
 Where is your current database installed?
 How much space do you have on your hard drive?
 How big is your actual database?
 Are you knowledgeable about your operating system?
 If you are not comfortable, or you are new to Collect! you may want to bring in a technician to give you a hand and help you out with this upgrade.
-Remember, this is your business, your future.
-You want to ensure that nothing interrupts the flow.

 See Also